ClickCease

 Negative Equity Solutions

-When you owe more than your house is worth, you have limited options, but you’re not completely stuck.
+When you owe more than your house is worth, you have limited options, but are not completely stuck.

 You can bring cash to closing to cover the difference, negotiate a short sale with your lender, or wait and hope your home’s value increases over time.